pulumi/docs/content/docs/support/troubleshooting.md

 Press `F5` in VS Code to start debugging.
 VS Code will attach to the waiting Node.js process, and execution will continue until reaching the first breakpoint you have set.

-For a step-by-step guide for attaching a debugger to a Pulumi program, check out this [blog on breakpoint debugging.](/blog/next-level-iac-breakpoint-debugging/)
+For a step-by-step guide for attaching a debugger to a Pulumi TypeScript program, check out this [blog on breakpoint debugging.](/blog/next-level-iac-breakpoint-debugging/)

+Guides for all languages supported by Pulumi are available in [the Debugging guide](/docs/using-pulumi/debugging/).

 ## Performance